Digital sovereignty

 What is Europe doing to move toward data sovereignty?

-All of these regulations and initiatives are helping Europe gain control of its digital infrastructure, capacities, skills, and data.
+All of these initiatives help Europe regain control over its digital infrastructure, skills, and data.

 But there are still some hurdles to overcome—which brings us to the CLOUD Act.